jsoniary-team/content/Advertisements/laravel_news.md

-## Jsoniary - Free Private Beta Access for Laravel Developers
+## Free Private Beta Access for Laravel Developers

 **TL;DR: Jsoniary replaces Postman from your development toolkit.
 It provides a simple way to test, document and collaborate on your APIs.
 We are looking for Laravel API developers for our Free Private Beta Access.**